-Both hair types can experience dryness and dullness and become susceptible to pesky split-ends leading to widespread breakage.
+Both 3C and 4C hair types can experience similar levels of dryness and dullness and become susceptible to pesky split-ends leading to widespread breakage.

 To maintain this hair and support healthy hair growth, you will need to ensure that your natural hair care arsenal is packed with moisturizing goodies.
 3C and 4A hair benefit from products that provide adequate hair hydration, minimizes tangles, and creates curl definition.